-This blog review of Enterprise Resource Planning or ERP Implementation procedures and critical success factors.
+This blog review Enterprise Resource Planning or ERP Implementation procedures and critical success factors.
 Now the ERP use is generally common in big corporations and even SME’s are using various available ERP packages.
 But not every company gets the return from using the ERP system.
 I have been part of 3 different ERP systems and in my experience companies are failing to set up the ERP system because they cannot reach the predetermined goal.
-The ERP is not only a technology that support the management but also a way of the management.
-ERP provides many benefits but in nutshell any ERP system provides two major benefits that do not exist in non-integrated departmental systems:
+The ERP is not only a technology that supports management but also a way of management.
+ERP provides many benefits but in nutshell, any ERP system provides two major benefits that do not exist in non-integrated departmental systems:

 - A unified enterprise view of the business that encompasses all functions and departments; and.